 With all the above in mind, the Parties to the CBD adopted Decision X/22, at COP 10, in Nagoya 2010, recognizing the need and importance of supporting the development of BSAPs and other efforts to protect biodiversity at the subnational level.
 The decision also approved the Plan of Action on Subnational Governments, Cities and Other Local Authorities for Biodiversity (2011-2020), and established the Advisory Committee of Subnational Governments within the CBD framework.

-nrg4SD as a supporting partner to this Committee promotes the Regions for Biodiversity Learning Platform as an enabling technical platform to help regions achieve the CBD goals.
+nrg4SD as a supporting partner to this Committee promotes the R4BLP as an enabling technical platform to help regions achieve the CBD goals.

-The launch of the Regions for Biodiversity Learning Platform comes after a successful pilot experience, which counted with the active participation of 5 regions engaged in biodiversity conservation, namely Catalonia (Spain), Gossas (Senegal), Goias and São Paulo (Brazil), and Quebec (Canada).
+The launch of the R4BLP comes after a successful pilot experience, which counted with the active participation of 5 regions engaged in biodiversity conservation, namely Catalonia (Spain), Gossas (Senegal), Goias and São Paulo (Brazil), and Quebec (Canada).
 The pilot ran from May to November 2016, and allowed participants to gain knowledge about innovative actions and challenges faced by other governments at the same level.

 Additionally, the pilot project intended to test the extension of the learning that could be achieved with the initiative, taking into consideration participants with different languages, capacities and cultural backgrounds.
 Furthermore, the pilot explored innovative methodologies and mechanisms to support information sharing and knowledge exchange among members, showing great results through facilitation practices that promoted active listening and interactive dialogue.

 The initial intention was to consider regions either as provider of knowledge or recipient of the same.
 Nevertheless, during the process, it was realized that all participants had something to learn from the other.